Keywords

 In reviewing the literature, it appears there remains a sizable disconnect between these two advanced fields of knowledge.
 Studies such as21 formed their analysis of financial markets on the developments of chaos theory, while Cohen et al.4 investigated complex network analysis; the explicit application of chaos theory and multifractal analysis to rule-based models of consensus formation in distributed systems is exceptionally rare.
 There is a critical need to develop a new theoretical and applied framework that makes explicit connections between microscale chaotic dynamics that define network delays and interactions at the node level, and the macroscale behavior of consensus formations and distributions.

 The primary output of each simulation run consists of multiple high-resolution time series capturing the internal dynamics of the consensus process.
-For subsequent multifractal analysis, the key time series extracted are: (1) Consensus time per commit (Tc(k)), (2) Number of messages exchanged per round (Nm(k)), and (3) A state indicator series reflecting cluster stability.
+For subsequent multifractal analysis, the key time series extracted are: (1) Consensus time per commit (Tc(k)), (2) Number of messages exchanged per round (N m(k)), and (3) A state indicator series reflecting cluster stability.

 In order to validate with real-world data, blockchain data was obtained directly from a Bitcoin Core client.
 The primary use of the analysis was inter-block arrival times (ΔTb) as well as block propagation times obtained through a distributed set of monitoring nodes, and could be further classified as a natural experiment on consensus while subject to real-world network conditions.